aimee-mcneil-melville/ToDo-Full-Stack/packages/broken-kaleidoscope/README.md

     `#${Math.floor(Math.random() * 0x1000000).toString(16).padStart(6, '0')}`
     ```

-    Edit the initial state for `style` so that it uses the above code to generate a random hex colour (rather than a string like 'cornflowerblue' or 'red').
+    Edit the initial state for `colour` so that it uses the above code to generate a random hex colour (rather than a string like 'cornflowerblue' or 'red').

     When you refresh the page, what you're aiming for is something like this: